yalickj/load-forecasting-resnet/README.md

 # load-forecasting-resnet
 This repository contains codes for the paper [Short-term Load Forecasting with Deep Residual Networks](https://ieeexplore.ieee.org/document/8372953).

-## ISO-NE test cases
+## ISO-NE test case
-We opensource in this repository the model used for the ISO-NE test cases.
+We opensource in this repository the model used for the ISO-NE test case.
 Code for ResNetPlus model can be found in /ISO-NE/ResNetPlus_ISONE.py

 The dataset contains load and temperature data from 2003 to 2014.

+## North American test case
+The code for the North American test case is added.
+Learning rate decay is added to produce more stable results.

 ## Citation
 If you find the codes useful in your research, please consider citing: